Professional services and customer data risk

 - Highly classified documents

-This information is highly valuable to criminals who want to sell data on the dark web or even back to the firm it was stolen from for a ransom.
+This information is highly valuable to criminals who want to sell data on the dark web or even back to the firm they stole it from for a ransom.
 Corporate espionage is another cause of data breaches.
 Many of these attacks are particularly subtle, with many companies detecting data breaches only years later.

 Last year, the professional services sector saw 7,463 reported security incidents – the highest of any industry.